Uniqueness of Limit Models in Classes with Amalgamation: Introduction

-\begin{theorem}[Main Theorem] Let $\K$ be an AEC and $\mu>\LS(\K)$.
-Suppose $\K$ is satisfying the $\mu$-DAP.
-If $\K$ is $\mu$-Galois-stable, does not have long splitting chains, and satisfies locality of splitting\footnote{See Assumption \ref{splitting assm} for the precise description of long splitting chains and locality}, then any two $(\mu,\sigma_\ell)$-limits over $M$ for ($\ell\in\{1,2\}$) are isomorphic over $M$.
+\begin{theorem}[Main Theorem] Let $\K$ be an AEC without maximal models, and $\mu>\LS(\K)$.
+Suppose $\K$ satisfies the $AP$ and $JEP$ and the subclass of limit models of $\K$ satisfies $\mu$-DAP.
+If $\K$ is $\mu$-Galois-stable, does not have long splitting chains, has no $\mu$-Vaughtian pairs and satisfies locality of splitting\footnote{See Assumption \ref{splitting assm} for the precise description of long splitting chains and locality.}, then any two $(\mu,\sigma_\ell)$-limits over $M$ for ($\ell\in\{1,2\}$) are isomorphic over $M$.

 \end{theorem}